-- 3. Pour this mixture into a clean glass jar.
+- 1. Wash your hands well with soap and water for at least 20 seconds. - 2.
+Add one-quarter (1/4) level teaspoon (tsp) of salt to 1 cup of clean tap water.
+Do not use iodized salt.
+Mix well with a spoon. - 3.
+Pour the mix into a clean glass jar.
 Screw the lid on loosely. - 4.
 Place the jar in a pan of water.
-Make sure the water level in the pan is at least three-quarters (3/4) of the height of the jar. - 5.
-Put a lid on the pan.
+Make sure the water level in the pan is at least three-quarters (3/4) the height of the jar. - 5.
+Put a lid on the pan. - 6.
 Bring the water to a boil.
-Boil for 25 minutes. - 6.
-Allow to cool.
-Remove the jar, and tighten the lid. - 7.
+Boil for 25 minutes. - 7.
+Allow to cool. - 8.
+Remove the jar, and tighten the lid. - 9.
 Label the jar with the date and time.
-Store it in the refrigerator. - 8.
-After 3 days, throw away the saline, and make a new batch.
+Store it in the refrigerator. - 10.
+Throw away the saline and make a new mix after 3 days.
 Also throw away the saline if it becomes discolored or cloudy.

-How can I protect the pin sites, bandages and dressings?
+How can I protect the pin sites and gauze bandages?

-- Right after the surgery, the pin sites and wires are wrapped in 4 x 4 gauze bandages. - Apply clean 4 x 4 gauze bandages after each cleaning if there is drainage from the pin site. - Unfold the gauze square, making it long (4 x 8).
-Make small lengthwise folds so it is about 1 x 8. - Wrap the longer, thicker gauze around the pin site. - Secure with a small piece of surgical tape. - As you heal, the drainage from the pin sites decreases, and you may not need the gauze dressings.
-Your doctor can tell you when dressings are no longer needed. - Drainage may increase after exercise, walking, increased activity and pin care.
-Do not worry this is normal.
+- Right after the surgery, the pin sites and wires are wrapped in 4 x 4 gauze bandages. - Put clean 4 x 4 gauze squares on the sites after each cleaning if there is drainage from the pin site. - Unfold the gauze square, making it long (4 x 8).
+Fold it longways so it is about 1 x 8.
+This about 1 inch wide and 8 inches long. - Wrap the longer, thicker gauze around the pin site. - Hold it in place by adding a small piece of surgical tape. - As your child heals, the drainage from the pin sites will decrease and you may not need to use gauze.
+The doctor will tell you when you can stop using gauze bandages. - Drainage may increase after exercise, walking, increased activity and pin care.
+Try not to worry this is normal.

-How can I manage pain?
+How can I help my child's pain?

-- Your doctor may give you a prescription for pain medicine to use at home.
-If you need a refill, call your doctor.
-You should need less pain medicine over time. - You may use acetaminophen (Tylenol or less costly store brand) or ibuprofen (Motrin, Advil or less costly store brand) for pain once you no longer need your prescription pain medicine.
+- The doctor may give you a prescription for pain medicine to give at home.
+Your child should need less pain medicine over time.
+Call the doctor if you need a refill. - You may give acetaminophen (Tylenol or less costly store brand) or ibuprofen (Motrin, Advil or less costly store brand) for pain when your child no longer needs the prescription pain medicine.
 Follow the directions on the box carefully, or ask your child's doctor how much medicine to give.